-CRS 110

-CRS 101 Theories of Communication and Rhetoric CRS 120 Introduction to Media Studies

-CRS 240 Journalism

-CRS 260 Writing for Business and the Professions

-CRS 310 Public Relations Writing
+- 1. Completion of all of the following courses: - CRS 101 Theories of Communication and Rhetoric - CRS 120 Introduction to Media Studies - 2.
+Completion of one of the following courses: - CRS 240 Journalism - CRS 260 Writing for Business and the Professions - CRS 310 Public Relations Writing

 CRS 320 Persuasive Writing

-Public Speaking I

-3. Completion of two of the following courses, at least one of which must be at the 400-level.
+- 3. Completion of two of the following courses, at least one of which must be at the 400-level. - CRS 110 Public Speaking I - CRS 280 Gender, Culture, and Communication - CRS 290 Special Topics in Communication and Rhetoric Studies - CRS 340 Mass Media Effects - CRS 420 Media, Culture and Society - CRS 430 Race and Representation in the Media - CRS 470 Globalization and the Media - CRS 480 Rhetoric of Human Rights - CRS 490 Advanced Special Topics in Communication and Rhetoric Studies - 4.
+Additional requirements and things to note: - a.

-CNS 110 r ubite Speaking r

-CRS 111 Public Speaking II

-CRS 280 Gender, Culture, and Communication

-CRS 290 Special Topics in Communication and Rhetoric Studies

-CRS 340 Mass Media Effects

-CRS 420 Media, Culture and Society

-CRS 470 Globalization and the Media

-CRS 480 Rhetoric of Human Rights CRS 490 Advanced Special Topics in Communication and Rhetoric Studies

-- 4. Additional requirements and things to note: - a.
 A student may earn a Communication and Rhetoric Studies minor or a Writing minor, but not both. - b.
 At least three of the courses contributing to the minor must be taken at Oglethorpe.